-As a Co-Founder of Shilshole Development, 2009 was also the year that Mike’s company completed The Residences at Nob Hill in Queen Anne at 2209 Nob Hill Ave N. With a goal to harmonize with the neighboring homes, Architect Michael G. Dooley (1962-2014) designed the Yukevich’s personal residence on 8th Ave W with a similar intention.
-Box beam ceilings, division of space by column topped half-walls, white trim work, bay windows, and subterranean garages are found at both Nob Hill and 8th Ave W.
+A co-Founder of Shilshole Development, Mike worked with his team to complete The Residences at Nob Hill in Queen Anne at 2209 Nob Hill Ave N in 2009.
+With a goal to harmonize with the neighboring homes, architect Michael G. Dooley (1962-2014) designed the Yukeviches’ personal residence on 8th Ave W with a similar intention.
+Box-beam ceilings, division of space by column-topped half-walls, white trim-work, bay windows, and subterranean garages are found at both Nob Hill and 8th Ave W.

 The second floor master suite is appointed with an extra wide walk-in closet, an oversized bathroom with a double shower, and an office with built-ins.
-You will find yourself gravitate towards the king size bed which provides the best position to see sweeping views and another gas fireplace.
+You will find yourself gravitating toward the king- size bed which provides the best position to see sweeping views and another gas fireplace.
 This level also has two bedrooms at the front of the house, a bathroom with double sinks, and a well-placed laundry room.

-With the intention of growing into this house, the Yukevich’s had the lowest level designed to flex with their needs.
+With the intention of growing into this house, the Yukeviches had the lowest level designed to flex with their needs.
 Currently, the lowest level has a full bathroom and a bonus room with French doors leading to the terraced back yard.
-However, this level also has a two bedroom 1,000 square foot ADU that is currently rented.
+However, this level also has a two-bedroom 1,000 square foot ADU that is currently rented.
 The design of the basement allows for one of the ADU bedrooms to easily switch and become a part of the main house, or the entire ADU can be recaptured.
 Entry to the separated ADU is from the back yard.
-The yard sits on top of an oversized 3-car garage that is accessed from a dead end alley.
+The yard sits on top of an oversized 3-car garage that is accessed from a dead-end alley.

-With built in sound and security systems, video cameras, multiple on-demand hot water tanks, dual high-efficiency furnaces, and a built-in sprinkler system, the Yukevich’s did not forget to add the luxury of modern living even though the goal was to harness the charm of the neighborhood and design an elegant and astute home.
+With built-in sound and security systems, video cameras, multiple on-demand hot water tanks, dual high-efficiency furnaces, and a built-in sprinkler system, the Yukeviches did not forget to add the luxury of modern living even though the goal was to harness the charm of the neighborhood and design an elegant and astute home.